jasonwoodard/rustbelt/docs/rust-belt-cli-documentation.md

 # Rust Belt CLI

 This document describes how to use the `rustbelt` command-line interface.
+The solver honors per‑store open hours so that closed locations are never scheduled.

 ## Setup